 The following outline of requirements should be used as a planning worksheet.
-Students should check course descriptions and prerequisites in planning their courses of study.
+Students should check course descriptions and prerequisites iwhile planning their program of study.
 The recommended outline assumes that students are unconditionally enrolled at the time of entry and ensures that students will satisfy the College's academic requirements within the specified time frame.

-Students needing developmental course work should refer to the guidelines for Conditional Enrollment in Chapter 3.
+Students needing developmental corequisite course work should refer to the guidelines for Conditional Enrollment in Chapter 3.